Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 0. Think about what you want to do - fix a bug, repair docs, etc. If you want to implement a new feature or enhance an existing one.

    - Start by opening a GitHub issue to explain the feature and the motivation.
      In the case of features, ask yourself first - Is this NECESSARY for Lightning?
-There are some PRs which are just purely about adding engineering complexity which have no place in Lightning.
+There are some PRs that are just purely about adding engineering complexity which has no place in Lightning.
    - Core contributors will take a look (it might take some time - we are often overloaded with issues!) and discuss it.
    - Once an agreement was reached - start coding.